raulcano/docker-ip2tor-shop/README.md

 # IP2TOR Shop - Docker files
 This repository includes the structure to deploy the ip2tor shop using Docker compose.

 The content deployed is based on this repository https://github.com/frennkie/django-ip2tor.
+__NOTE:__ These instructions correspond to a host machine running Ubuntu 22.04.1 LTS.s

 # TL;DR